With such a long history, it’s no wonder the streets of Ripon are filled with stories.

 Explore the darker side of Ripon’s history from the macabre to the mysterious.
 Discover ancient burial sites, curious bone finds and characters who lived and died hundreds of years ago, but who some say still linger.

-Meet at 7.15pm by the red telephone boxes in the Market Place.
+Meet at 7.15pm unless otherwise stated by the red telephone boxes in the Market Place.
 The walk will last around 1 hour 30 minutes, finishing back at the Market Square in time to see the Ripon Hornblower at 9pm.

 Halloween and Christmas specials:

 Follow the same route as the normal ghost walk but with some extra themed spooky stories added in – feel free to dress up in Halloween costume or put your Santa hats on!